|Skip Links | Access/General | Site Map|

 Do students have to pay to attend these modules?

 No: taught modules are provided free to FASS research students registered at the Bailrigg campus (but the departments of non-FASS students will be expected to pay for most modules).
-Students and staff from institutions formally associated with Lancaster University may take taught modules with the permission of the RTP Director and that of their own institution.

 How do I enrol?
 Is there a lot of bureaucracy involved in registering for modules?